beotavalo/ds-ml-preparation/README.md

 > "Every great journey begins with a single line of code."

-This repository serves as your companion on the challenging yet rewarding path to becoming a Data Scientist or ML Engineer.
+This repository is your companion on the challenging yet rewarding path to becoming a Data Scientist or ML Engineer.
 Think of it as your quest log, where each challenge conquered brings you closer to your dream role.

 ## 🎯 Quest Overview